 Introduces students to the molecular basis of disease and drug response.
 As knowledge of the genetic basis of disease increases so does the opportunities for drug targeting and patient specific-treatments.
 This course considers the two key elements - the genetics of disease and the genetics of drug response (pharmacogenomics).

-1. Have a fundamental understanding of the molecular basis of disease;
+1. Have a fundamental understanding of the molecular and basis of disease;

 2. Understand the molecular determinants of drug response;